aimms/how-to/C_Other/104-using-email-client-library.rst

     email::AddFileAttachment(messageID,"EmailTemplate_files/document.pdf");

-Read more about creating templates for your message in `AIMMS Knowledge: Creating Email Templates <C_Other/104-creating-email-templates.html>`_.
+Read more about creating templates for your message in AIMMS Knowledge: :doc:`104-creating-email-templates`.

-For a full list of functions available, read `AIMMS Documentation: Email Client API <https://manual.aimms.com/emailclient/index.html>`_.
+For a full list of functions available, read AIMMS Documentation: `Email Client API <https://manual.aimms.com/emailclient/api.html>`_.

 ..
 End images and attachments